 Equipment(s) are a super flavorful card type in Magic: The Gathering.
 They are cards that represent a piece of equipment that is bestowed upon one of your creatures, granting it bonuses.
-While some equipment are stronger than others, there are also creatures that gain additional perks if they’re equipped with something which can up their power level.
-Overall, there is quite a bit to unpack about MTG equipment and how it works.
+While some are stronger than others, there are also creatures that gain additional perks if they’re equipped with something which can up their power level.
+Overall, there is quite a bit to unpack here.
 So, let’s get right into it.

 An “equipment” is an artifact with the “equip” keyword ability.
 By paying the equip cost, it attaches to a creature you control.
-The creature then gets the benefit stated on the equipment until it is removed.
-If that creature leaves play, the Equipment becomes unattached and remains in play.
+The creature then gets the benefit stated on the card until it is removed.
+If that creature leaves play, the equipment becomes unattached and remains in play.

-At its simplest, equipment is pretty straightforward and easy to use.
+At their simplest, they’re pretty straightforward and easy to use.
 However, like all things in Magic: The Gathering, there are factors that can complicate things.
-For example, timing issues like when you can or can’t equip things and how equipment works with abilities like “Shroud” can become quite confusing at times.
-Worry not though, if you’ve got questions about MTG equipment, we’ve got you covered.
+For example, timing issues like when you can or can’t equip things and how they work with abilities like “Shroud” can become quite confusing at times.
+Worry not though, if you’ve been asking these questions, we’ve got you covered.

 What Is Equipment?

-Equipment are artifacts with the subtype “equipment.”
+They are artifacts with the subtype “equipment.”
 They have the “equip” keyword ability.
-By paying the equip cost (which can only be done at sorcery speed), it attaches to a creature you control and grants it whatever bonus is stated on the equipment.
+By paying the equip cost (which can only be done at sorcery speed), it attaches to a creature you control and grants it whatever bonus is stated on the card.

 Any time you could cast a sorcery, you may pay the “equip” cost and attach it to a creature you control.
 Once you do, that creature gets the effect of bonuses stated on the equipped.
 The creature stays equipped until it’s destroyed or you pay the equip cost again and move it to another creature.